michaelgrosner/tribeca/README.md

 Feel free anytime to check if there are new modifications with `make diff`.

-Once you decide that is time to upgrade, execute `make latest` to download and install the latest modifications in your remote branch (or directly `make reinstall` to skip the display of the new commit messages).
+Once you decide that is time to upgrade, execute `make latest` to download and install the latest modifications in your remote branch (or directly `make reinstall` to skip the validation of the new commit messages).

-After install the latest version, all running instances will be restarted.
+After upgrade to latest version, all running instances will be restarted.

+`git` commands do not upgrade nothing because do not compile nothing (if you update the source with git, then later consider to run `make reinstall`).

 ### Multiple instances party time